Alabama vs. Maryland: Odds, spread, over/under - NCAA Tournament Second Round

 Alabama vs. Maryland Betting Trends

-- Crimson Tide games have gone over the point total 16 out of 35 times this season.
+- The Crimson Tide and their opponents have combined to go over the point total 16 out of 35 times this season.

-- Maryland has won 21 games against the spread this season, while failing to cover 11 times.
+- Maryland has compiled a 21-11-0 record against the spread this season.

 - The Terrapins and their opponents have combined to go over the point total 12 out of 32 times this year.